pavi-ninjaac/MLOPS_learning/sample_project/README.md

 ```
 - Now codes need to be present inside the core/ folder and manage everything inside this.
 - But make sure to place the corresponding dag file inside the Docker/airflow/dags
+- Each component has a separate docker-compose.yaml file, But still just to keep everything in one place and mention the same docker network - kept everything in one dockerfile.

+# Code availability.

+- All the codes should present inside the airflow container- the codes are gonna run frm the airflow container.
+- there should be a connectivity bwt the airflow and mlflow and spark.
+- they should all present inside the same docker network.